ubccpsc/classy/docs/tech-staff/githubsetup.md

 # Github Setup

-*Classy is integrated with Github.com or Github Enterprise to provide interactive and gamified learning experienced for students.
+*Classy is integrated with Github.com or Github Enterprise to provide a gamified and interactive learning experience for students.
 When a student pushes code to a Github repository, Classy gives feedback and a grade to the student.
 Classy, therefore, requires the appropriate permissions to access and interact with a student repository.*

+This setup guide describes the appropriate Github organization setup steps from the appropriate user roles.

 ## Configure Github